 Oil and gas well drilling is a hot button issue these days—between protestors challenging dependence on fossil fuel and the process of fracking, and our continuing everyday need for these substances, there are a lot of complications.
 Even worse, there are all kinds of potential dangers on the job on the best of days, from the equipment and materials used to the volatile nature of gas and oil themselves.
-Learn the safety hazards involved with oil and gas extraction, how to prevent oil field accidents and how an attorney can protect your rights.
+Learn the safety hazards involved with oil and gas extraction, how to prevent oil field accidents and how an oil field accident attorney can protect your rights.

 Most people don’t associate car crashes with oil fields, but it happens, and all too often.
 Materials, equipment and the oil itself is transported to and from the well every day, and vehicles are used on the job site to move around.
 Almost 40 percent of all workers killed on the job in oil fields are as a result of car accidents, according to OSHA.